Grid View - A Faster, Smarter Way to Work with Salesforce Data

 AppGrid provides the ability to create multiple queries for a given object.
 To open the query wizard, click the search button in the grid toolbar.
 The query wizard will open in a dialog.

 The query wizard provides the ability to create a query for the selected object.
 It enables creation of hierarchical queries by adding group clauses.
 It also supports the ability to create a subquery.
+We can add a subquery on any direct child relationship of the selected object.
 If a subquery is defined, the effect is to add additional filtering logic to the query.
 For example, we may wish to query Accounts that have an Activity of a certain type.

 After making changes to the query logic, we can click the Run Query button to execute the query.
 Choosing this option will not update the selected query.